Slaughterhouse: Slaughterhouse mortality impact

+Psychological impact

+Slaughterhouse workers have a higher prevalence rate of mental health distress, including anxiety, detachment, depression, emotional numbing, perpetrator trauma, psychosocial distress, and PTSD, violence-supportive attitudes, and an increased crime levels.
+Slaughterhouse workers have adaptive and maladaptive strategies to cope with the workplace environment and associated stressors.

 Working at slaughterhouses often leads to a high amount of psychological trauma.
 A 2016 study in Organization indicates, "Regression analyses of data from 10,605 Danish workers across 44 occupations suggest that slaughterhouse workers consistently experience lower physical and psychological well-being along with increased incidences of negative coping behavior."
-In her thesis submitted to and approved by University of Colorado, Anna Dorovskikh states that slaughterhouse workers are "at risk of Perpetration-Inducted Traumatic Stress, which is a form of posttraumatic stress disorder and results from situations where the concerning subject suffering from PTSD was a causal participant in creating the traumatic situation."
 A 2009 study by criminologist Amy Fitzgerald indicates, "slaughterhouse employment increases total arrest rates, arrests for violent crimes, arrests for rape, and arrests for other sex offenses in comparison with other industries."
 As authors from the PTSD Journal explain, "These employees are hired to kill animals, such as pigs and cows that are largely gentle creatures.
 Carrying out this action requires workers to disconnect from what they are doing and from the creature standing before them.
 This emotional dissonance can lead to consequences such as domestic violence, social withdrawal, anxiety, drug and alcohol abuse, and PTSD."

+Working conditions

 Starting in the 1980s, Cargill, Conagra Brands, Tyson Foods and other large food companies moved most slaughterhouse operations to rural areas of the Southern United States which were more hostile to unionization efforts.
-Slaughterhouses in the United States commonly illegally employ and exploit underage workers and illegal immigrants.
+Slaughterhouses in the United States commonly illegally employ and exploit underage workers and undocumented immigrants.
 In 2010, Human Rights Watch described slaughterhouse line work in the United States as a human rights crime.
 In a report by Oxfam America, slaughterhouse workers were observed not being allowed breaks, were often required to wear diapers, and were paid below minimum wage.